jadecobra/python_tdd_exercises/source/how_to/exception_handling_programs.rst

     - When I call ``exceptions.exception_handler`` with ``exceptions.does_not_raise_exception_error`` as input, it calls ``does_not_raise_exception_error`` and returns the result
     - the result of calling ``does_not_raise_exception_error`` is currently :doc:`None </data_structures/none>` which is not equal to ``succeeded`` so the expectation of the test is not met

-  - `try...except...else <https://docs.python.org/3/reference/compound_stmts.html#the-try-statement>`_ statements are used to catch/handle exceptions in python.
+  - `try...except...else <https://docs.python.org/3/reference/compound_stmts.html#the-try-statement>`_ statements are used to catch/handle exceptions in Python.
 This allows the program to make a decision when it encounters an Exception.

     I add it to ``exception_handler`` in ``exceptions.py`` to handle exceptions